contact@consultdmw.com

 WOrd's Modify Style dialog box

-Here I learn that the typeface for my Normal style is “Baskerville Old Face”, set at 11 points and coloured “Automatic”.
+Here formatting for the Normal style is set as “Baskerville Old Face”, at 11 points and coloured “Automatic”.

 Remodelling Styles